Question

 Technical

-Excellent for technical roles where you designed or built systems, processes, or solutions.
-Conveys precision, expertise, and systematic approach to problem-solving.
+Perfect for technical roles or when you designed and built solutions.
+Emphasizes technical expertise and systematic problem-solving.

 Streamlined